Campus Improvement Plan

 2022-23: TELPAS Progress Rate 68% (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Federal Identification of Schools, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 3

 Strategy 1: Teachers will use the Proficiency Language Descriptors (PLDs) to track student progress on all language domains (Listening, Speaking, Reading, & Writing).
 Teachers will target language development to increase students' English language acquisition.

-Strategy's Expected Result/Impact: The rate of students increasing at least one composite score level on the TELPAS assessment will meet or exceed the expected growth.
+Strategy's Expected Result/Impact: The rate of students increasing at least one composite score level on the TELPAS assessment will meet or exceed the expected growth

 Title I:

-Performance Objective 5 - EARLY LITERACY
+Performance Objective 6 - EARLY LITERACY

 Goals